+Research shows that although

+40% of Division I college

+athletes are female, they

+receive only 6 to 8% of the
-- Research shows that although 40 percent of Division I college athletes are female, they receive only 6 to 8 percent of the media coverage. - ✓ Is the coverage of the male and female athletes in the school's paper, at pep rallies, on bulletin boards, on the Web site, and other media outlets equal?

-- ✓ Do a similar number of cheerleaders and members of the drill teams and pep bands attend female and male sporting events? - ✓ Are athletic awards and recognition given equally for female and male athletes?
+- Is the coverage of the male and female athletes in the school's paper, at pep rallies, on bulletin boards, on the website, and other media outlets equal? - Do a similar number of cheerleaders and members of the drill teams and pep bands attend female and male sporting events? - Are athletic awards and recognition given equally for female and male athletes?